-Since its inception in 2015, the Jamie Kirk Hahn Foundation Fellowship summer program has invested in two classes and nine emerging leaders.
+Since its inception in 2015, the Jamie Kirk Hahn Foundation Fellowship summer program has invested in seventeen emerging leaders across three cohorts.

 JKHF Fellows are current community college or university students, emerging leaders finding their way after school, young professionals looking to make a difference, creatives seeking to influence change through their work, or community activists looking for a project to impact.
 These individuals are engaged and driven to make a difference in their communities.